1. a group of people living in the same place or having a particular characteristic in common.

 We’re proud to be a part of this community where we live and work.

-Haile Gold Mine has held celebratory “Gold Rush Days” events which invited neighbors of all ages to enjoy a fantastic day of fun including gold mining activities, face painting, yummy food, a petting zoo, princesses (what Gold Rush is complete without one?), bounce houses, crafts and lots of neighborly fun.
+The Haile Operation has held celebratory “Gold Rush Days” events which invited neighbors of all ages to enjoy a fantastic day of fun including gold mining activities, face painting, yummy food, a petting zoo, princesses (what Gold Rush is complete without one?), bounce houses, crafts and lots of neighborly fun.

 Helping to Bring a Playground to Life